DataDog/terraform-provider-datadog/docs/data-sources/integration_aws_available_namespaces.md

 page_title: "datadog_integration_aws_available_namespaces Data Source - terraform-provider-datadog"
 subcategory: ""
 description: |-
-  Use this data source to retrieve all available AWS Namespaces.
+  Use this data source to retrieve all available AWS namespaces.
+This is the list of allowed values for metrics_config.namespace_filters include_only or exclude_only in datadog_integration_aws_account resource https://registry.terraform.io/providers/DataDog/datadog/latest/docs/resources/integration_aws_account.
 ---

 # datadog_integration_aws_available_namespaces (Data Source)

-Use this data source to retrieve all available AWS Namespaces.
+Use this data source to retrieve all available AWS namespaces.
+This is the list of allowed values for `metrics_config.namespace_filters` `include_only` or `exclude_only` in [`datadog_integration_aws_account` resource](https://registry.terraform.io/providers/DataDog/datadog/latest/docs/resources/integration_aws_account).